Stereotomy: Background

 The word "stereotomy" is taken from "The Murders in the Rue Morgue" by Edgar Allan Poe.
 It refers to the cutting of solid shapes into different forms, and is used as a metaphor for the way that famous people (singers, actors, etc.) are 'shaped' by the demands of fame.
 The short track "Chinese Whispers" also references "Rue Morgue" in that although an instrumental, it features Eric Woolfson’s daughters Sally and Lorna reciting a sequence of words from the story.

+Prior to the recording sessions of Stereotomy, Parsons and Woolfson contacted a mutual friend who worked as a radio programmer to conduct research on what fans of the Alan Parsons Project expected from them.
+The radio programmer conveyed to them that fans preferred to hear less of Woolfsons' vocals and were also alienated by the band's pivot toward more commercially friendly music.
+In an interview published by Knight Ridder, Woolfson said that "hit singles [were] never what we set out to do" and maintained that the band's focus was more on making album-oriented rock music.

+The band retained the rhythm section of Ian Bairnson on guitars, David Paton on bass, and Stuart Elliott on drums.
+John Miles sang lead vocals on the title track and Gary Brooker of Procol Harum covered the lead vocals on the song "Limelight".

+Recording

 Whereas previous Alan Parsons Project albums had been recorded on analog tape and mastered digitally, Stereotomy was recorded digitally from the onset.
-The two explained that they made this decision to retain the same level of fidelity throughout the recording process, regardless of how many overdubs and playbacks were conducted.
+Parsons said that they "made a major commitment to digital format in the studio, recording Stereotomy all digital from day one."
+The band explained that they made this decision to retain the same level of fidelity throughout the recording process, regardless of how many overdubs and playbacks were conducted.
 Woolfson discussed this method with Dave Zimmer of BAM magazine in 1986.

 No matter how good the original tracks were, we discovered there was an actual physical deterioration of analog tapes.
 Just the physical process of running the tape across the heads caused a few molecules to get lost and we'd be left with something less than powerful.
 But with digital, we found the original excitement just never went away.